 Our Email Benchmarks have the answers you need when it comes to setting and exceeding email goals.

 Your first step to sending emails might be setting goals but before you can do that, you need to have email addresses to reach.
 Whether you are capturing new leads through an online form or in-store at checkout, your email capture rate should be at least 63%.
 Not sure how to collect those leads?
 Here are some ideas:

-Now that you’ve gathered your email addresses for your send list and have crafted an awesome email , you can press that magic button to execute your campaign and prepare to watch the results roll in.
+Now that you’ve gathered your email addresses for your send list and have crafted an awesome email (by the way, we can help with that), you can press that magic button to execute your campaign and prepare to watch the results roll in.
 But what results should you be hoping for?